physimals/asl-docs/basilcmd_userguide.rst

 --t1b=<value>  The value of T1b (default 1.65 seconds).
 --t1wm=<value>  The T1 value of white matter (default 1.1
    seconds) - only for partial volume correction.

+You can set an appropriate Arterial Transit Time (sometimes called Bolus Arrival Time) value.
+This will be used as the mean of the prior distribution for the ATT parameter during inference, i.e., the default value for ATT which will be updated based on the data.

+--bat=<value>  The value of ATT (aka Bolus Arrival Time) (default 0.7 seconds).

+NOTE: in ``oxford_asl`` the default ATT is automatically changed from 0.7 seconds to 1.3 seconds for cASL/pcASL.
+This does not happen in ``basil``, you need to do this using the ``--bat`` option.

 Some models variants will have their own specific options, see Kinetic Model.